 If you are a resident in Mongolia, your passport must be valid for at least six months from the date you arrive.

 Check with your travel provider to make sure your passport and other travel documents meet their requirements.

-You will need a visa to enter or travel through Mongolia as a visitor.
-A Mongolian visit visa is usually valid for a stay of up to 30 days within six months from the date of issue.
+You no longer need a visa to enter or travel through Mongolia as a visitor.
+A British National can enter visa free and remain in Mongolia for a stay of up to 30 days within six months from the date of issue.
 You can extend your visa up to 30 days once within six months.
 Full details can be found at Immigration of Mongolia.